rundong1013/control-system/README.md

 - **`movel_waypoints_autorun/`** — Dockerized waypoint follower (runs in the container).
 - **`host_sim_minimal/`** — Minimal host-side simulation that provides `/map`, `/odom`, `/tf` and consumes `/cmd_vel`.

-The specific code should be downloaded via a Google Drive link.
+The specific code can be downloaded via a Google Drive link.

 ---